MargKos/Restaurant-Analysis/README.md

 This visualization reveals how users move across the culinary landscape and helps uncover **category-level dynamics** and **local popularity hubs**.
-For example, we observe strong exchange between the restaurants of the brown cluster 'K'.
+For example, we observe strong exchange between the restaurants of the categroy 'K'.
 Where the restarants of the category 'C' and 'Q' are not as well connected.
-Furthermore the first (from below) restaurant of the brown cluster 'K' experience a lot of flow and serves as a hub.
+Furthermore the first (from above) restaurant of the categroy 'K' experience a lot of flow and serves as a hub.

 ##  Folder and Data Structure